OpenKBC/multiple_sclerosis_proj/pipelines/pipeline_controller/README.md

 ### Requirements
 - The controller should be located to same root folder with pipeline folders
-- All pipelines should have same snakefile name(Snakemake) and configuration name(config.yaml)
+- All pipelines should have same snakefile name(Snakemake) and configuration(config.yaml)
 - Structure example:
 ```
 pipelines/(root)